darktasevski/CompSci/Math/square_roots.md

 It is like asking: **What can we multiply by itself to get this?**

-`√` - This is the special symbol that means "square root", it is sort of like a tick, and actually started hundreds of years ago as a dot with a flick upwards.
+$\sqrt{}$ - This is the special symbol that means "square root", it is sort of like a tick, and actually started hundreds of years ago as a dot with a flick upwards.
 It is called the **radical**.

 ## Perfect Squares